Murderer of French Holocaust survivor gets life in prison

-Knoll’s killing shook France and put a spotlight on concerns over anti-Semitism in the country, following the murder of another Jewish woman living nearby, Sarah Halimi, a year before, and the attack on a kosher supermarket in 2015, among other incidents.
+Knoll’s killing shook France and put a spotlight on concerns over antisemitism in the country, following the murder of another Jewish woman living nearby, Sarah Halimi, a year before, and the attack on a kosher supermarket in 2015, among other incidents.

-In the wake of Knoll’s murder, thousands took to the streets of the French capital to march against anti-Semitism.
+In the wake of Knoll’s slaying, thousands took to the streets of the French capital to march against antisemitism.

-The French court ruled late Wednesday that her killing was the result of a robbery, motivated by an anti-Semitic prejudice that Knoll was hiding valuables in her apartment.
+The French court ruled late Wednesday that her killing was the result of a robbery, motivated by an antisemitic prejudice that Knoll was hiding valuables in her apartment.

-During the two-week long trial, the two defendants both accused each other of having killed Knoll.
+During the two-week long trial, the two defendants accused each other of having killed Knoll.

 Carrimbacus said Mihoub shouted the Arabic phrase for “God is greatest” while he stabbed Knoll — a claim Mihoub denied.